 CalPERS provides retirement and disability benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
 A classic CalPERS member becomes eligible for service retirement upon attainment of age 50 with at least 5 years of credited service.
-PEPRA miscellaneous members become eligible for service retirement upon attainment of age 52 with at least 5 years of service.
+California Public Employees' Pension Reform Act ("PEPRA") miscellaneous members become eligible for service retirement upon attainment of age 52 with at least 5 years of service.
 The service retirement benefit is a monthly allowance equal to the product of the benefit factor, years of service, and final compensation.
 The final compensation is the monthly average of the member's highest 36 or 12 consecutive months' full-time equivalent monthly pay.
-Retirement benefits for classic miscellaneous employees are calculated as 2% of average final 12 months compensation.
-Retirement benefit for PEPRA miscellaneous employees are calculated as 2% of the average final 36 months compensation.
+Retirement benefits for classic miscellaneous employees are calculated as 2 percent of average final 12 months compensation.
+Retirement benefit for PEPRA miscellaneous employees are calculated as 2 percent of the average final 36 months compensation.